pshyong/Shibainu/doc/sprint 0/PB.md

     - Posts can be cancelled if they are not "alive"

 **Account sign-up:**
-- As a frequent user, I would like to be able to use features that an anonymous user would not be to, such as having a post history.
+- As a frequent user, I would like to be able to make an account so that I can use features that an anonymous user would not be to, such as having a post history.
 - Estimate: 5
 - Priority: Medium
 - Criteria of Satisfaction: